Asian Americans in arts and entertainment: 2020s

 In 2024, Ali Wong won the Golden Globe for actress in a limited series for her portrayal of the character Amy Lau in the Netflix comedy-drama television mini-series Beef.

+Lola Tung has risen in prominence as an actress after portraying Isabell "Belly" Conklin in the Amazon Prime series The Summer I Turned Pretty (2022), which is adapted after the young-adult novel trilogy of the same name written by Jenny Han.

 Television writers

 Mindy Kaling, a Dartmouth graduate, has been involved from the beginning in the production of the American series of The Office, having originally been the only female writer on a staff of eight; since the show's eighth season she has been an executive producer.
 She has since created her own show, The Mindy Project which she produces, writes, and stars in.

 James Wong, a Hong Kong-born writer raised in the US, was a writer, co-executive producer and consulting producer of The X-Files in its first, second and fourth seasons (1993–1997); co-creator, producer and writer of the TV series Space: Above and Beyond (1995–1996); and writer, consulting producer and co-executive producer of Millennium in its first and second seasons (1996–1998).
 Before The X-Files, Wong had worked as a writer on police dramas such as 21 Jump Street, The Commish, Booker and Wiseguy as well as on the script for the independent crime film The Boys Next Door (1984), starring Charlie Sheen in his first leading role.

 Wong later wrote, produced and directed horror and action films such as Final Destination (2000) and the Jet Li-starring The One (2001), and he was hired by 20th Century Fox to direct Dragonball Evolution (2009), although like other producers and crew members on that production, complained of having little creative input as the studio made all the major decisions.

+Jenny Han is a Korean-American writer and producer of the Amazon Prime series The Summer I Turned Pretty, which is also a #1 New York Times bestselling young-adult romance novel trilogy she authored.